brotzeit/rustic/README.md

 with `rustic-popup-commands`.
 You can open a buffer that shows the command's flags with `h`.
 The command `rustic-popup-default-action` (`RET` or `<tab>`) allows you to:

-- change Backtrace variable `rustic-compile-backtrace`
+- change backtrace variable `rustic-compile-backtrace`
 - modify `compilation-arguments` for `recompile`

 ![](https://raw.githubusercontent.com/brotzeit/rustic/master/img/popup.png)